fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 * **Linting Exclusions**: Unfortunately, adding an exclusion for a linting error is not one click away as it is in Visual Studio.
 Doing this manually is IMHO not so straightforward either, so I typically just open Visual Studio to do this at the moment.
-* **Organising Imports**: I haven't yet found a way to automatically organise imports alphabetically on save as I would with isort when coding Python.

 I'd be happy to be corrected if anyone is aware of a way to accomplish some of these items above.